 (Above) Video courtesy of Ron Preston

 And there is always action around the balloon bust target area!

 Also as a special bonus, club member Nick Ziroli Jr., made several low level passes with his beautiful Stearman Biplane.

 And for the flightline, there’s always tons of WW1 eye candy to see up close and in the traffic pattern.

-There were about 35 pilots at this year’s event and a lot of WW1 biplanes on the flightline and in the traffic pattern.
+There were about 35 pilots at last year’s event and a lot of WW1 biplanes on the flightline and in the traffic pattern.
 The club’s flying field is also a great reason to come and fly as part of the Dawn Patrol event!
 It’s actually on a Sod Farm field and smooth as a putting green!

 Be sure to check out the club’s Facebook page for more information on the Dawn Patrol event and for pix of the club members’ building projects.